Enforcing EPA Buffer Zones with Geospatial Python: Compliance & Debugging Reference

 1. CRS Alignment & Projection Parameter Tuning

 The foundational failure point in buffer enforcement is coordinate reference system (CRS) misalignment.
 Latitude-longitude inputs (EPSG:4326) must be projected into localized metric systems before any spatial offset is applied.
-Using UTM zones (e.g., EPSG:32610) or state plane equivalents minimizes metric distortion, but floating-point drift during pyproj transformations frequently introduces sub-meter discrepancies that compound across multi-thousand-acre parcels.
+Using UTM zones (e.g., EPSG:32610 for UTM Zone 10N) or state plane equivalents minimizes metric distortion.
+The practical approach is to project the entire GeoDataFrame to the appropriate UTM zone, apply the buffer in meters, then reproject back to EPSG:4326.

 Reproducible Scenario & Parameter Tuning: